 Without being privy to the fine print of the takeover of Bookpages, history tells me that there must have been an agreement to keep the UK Amazon market separate, and protected.
 From who, and for who, I have no idea.
-But the separation has been clear now for years.
+But the separation has been clear now for many years.

 While I can buy ebooks from Amazon US, Germany, France and many other countries, Amazon UK is a ‘no-go‘ sales zone for anyone outside the UK.

 Why are book and customer reviews from Amazon UK readers only posted on Amazon UK, and not on the whole world of Amazon?
 So much for being an international author.

 If a reader posts a review on Amazon.com, Amazon.de or Amazon.fr, they appear on the Amazon.com page, along with all other countries, including the UK.
 However, reviews posted on Amazon.co.uk stay there, and only there.
 Why?